 Though I still wished some of the scenes that featured in the original trailer that appeared for promotional use had been in the official movie, because as awful as the trailer was, there were some moments that looked interesting and would have made the film even more enjoyable than it is, just by including them.

 It is also one of Robin Williams's much lesser known movies - and when I say much, I meant it is so obscure (& as obscure as The Survivors, Club Paradise, The Best of Times) to the point that it is either ignored and/or dismissed by many fans.
 Apart from Amazon, I've yet to come across one single (positive) review of Fathers' Day online; it's always the usual main 5 in Good Morning, Vietnam, Mrs Doubtfire, Dead Poets Society, Hook, Good Will Hunting. & yet this movie rarely gets mentioned & celebrated when it comes to Robin's list of works by many other fans.
 Especially comedy films, which is a shame really.

 Out of all the latter and least commercially successful movies he released towards the end of the 1990s, Fathers' Day is by far my favourite of the bunch.

 In some ways also, chronologically speaking Fathers' Day is and was the last ever comedy film of Robin Williams that I have thoroughly enjoyed - as almost all of his other comedy movies that ensued, post - 2000 wise, have been largely disappointing affairs.

-It gets one mark deducted though for the suicide references and scene at the beginning of the movie with Dale (Robin Williams).
+It gets half a mark deducted though for the suicide references and scene at the beginning of the movie with Dale (Robin Williams).